ZaBarudo/DBMS-Project/README.md

 # DBMS-Project

-You may see the live demo here: https://hypertube-scao.herokuapp.com/

 This **MERN application (MongoDB, Express, NodeJS, ReactJS)** was made as part of 42's School web branch.

 This app contains several features: